-There is a very common problem in Maths where you are asked to split (or share) an amount into a given ratio,
+In exams, it is common to encounter problems where you are asked to split (or share) an amount into a given ratio.

-The keyto solving these questions, as with all ratio questions, is to consider what 1 part is worth.
+The key to solving this type of question, as with all ratio questions, is to consider what 1 part is worth.

-Our first step here is to consider how many parts we need to split into.
+Our first step here is to consider how many total parts we need to split our amount into.

-Now we need to find what each section of the ratio is worth.
+Now we need to calculate what each section of the ratio is worth.